This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Storing Leftovers

 Whether you have leftovers of this Street Corn Dip or you want to make it ahead of time, it stores great!
-Once the dip is made, store it in an airtight container in the fridge.
+Once the dip is made, store it in an airtight container in the refrigerator.
 It will last about 3-4 days.

 A close up of a bowl of corn dip with a tortilla chip in it.